adityasaky/gittuf-ndss-eval/README.md

 ### Experiment 1 - Unilateral Policy Modification

+This experiment simulates a scenario where a single developer is blocked from editing a policy that was configured to require two developers to sign off.

-This experiment simulates a scenario with a repository owner (with key `root`) creating a gittuf-enabled repository and delegating trust in the policy to two developers (with keys `developer1` and `developer2`, respectively).
+First, a repository owner (with key `root`) creates a gittuf-enabled repository and delegates trust in the policy to two developers (with keys `developer1` and `developer2`, respectively).
 To prevent a single developer from making changes themselves, the threshold for policy metadata signatures is set to two.

 Developer 1 and 2 initialize and set a rule to protect the main branch in the policy, with both developers signing off on the change.